nlobby4/readme-boilerplate/README.md

 section, along with usage guidelines.
 These comments can be removed once you have acknowledged their purpose.
 Depending on the needs of your repository, you can decide whether to keep or remove specific sections or files.
-Nevertheless, it's still recommended to install the suggested extensions and keep the `.editorconfig` file.
+Nevertheless, it's still recommended to install the suggested extensions and keep their respective configuration files, see [Tools](#tools) for more information.

 In general there are two ways to utilize this repository: